Things Go Better With Coke

 © History Oasis

-The 1960s were a cauldron of social, political, and cultural upheaval, with youth and counterculture movements challenging established norms and institutions.
+The 1960s was a period of social, political, and cultural upheaval.

 PEPSI’S RESPONSE